MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

 2. How could you use the function `create_csvs_by_year` to create a CSV file for only one year?
 (Hint: think about the syntax for range)

 3. Make the functions return a list of the files they have written.
-There are many ways you can do this (and you should try them all!): either of the functions can print to screen, either can use a return statement to give back numbers or strings to their function call, or you can use some combination of the two.
+There are many ways you can do this (and you should try them all!): you could make the function print the filenames to screen, or you could use a `return` statement to make the function produce a list of filenames, or you can use some combination of the two.
 You could also try using the `os` library to list the contents of directories.